mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 again.
 For effective communication, it is important to be respectful of other people's time and need to focus on their work.
 Not everything is urgent all of the time and justifies notifying a coworker or even a group of people.
-In many cases, sending an email that is going to be less intrusive and more respectful of the recipient's time can be the better option than sending the person a message on team chat asking for something that could totally wait until tomorrow as well.
+In many cases, sending a good old email that is going to be less intrusive and more respectful of the recipient's time is the better option than sending the person a message on team chat asking for something that could totally wait until tomorrow as well.

 At the same time, it is important to keep people in the loop and ensure transparency of communication when using any kind of communication tool.